davide2894/memory/project-journal.md

 1:18pm - the animation works partially now.
 The keyframe doesn't...Should check why.

 1:24pm - it was a typo again.
 Now it works but doesn't shake, it disappears and reappers briefly.

+## Day 11 - Fri 6/4/18
+8:09am - I can say that if card belongs to the matched cards array, then this card:
+- doesn't have hover anymore
+- isn't cliclable anymore

+To remove hover after match, add .hoverable class to 2 selected cards, match them and then remove classes.
+Remove them.
+Test